-He was a writer.
-He thought he wrote about the future but it really was the past.
-In his novel, a mysterious train left for 2046 every once in a while.
-Everyone who went there had the same intention.....to recapture their lost memories.
-It was said that in 2046, nothing ever changed.
-Nobody knew for sure if it was true, because nobody who went there had ever come back- except for one.
-He was there.
-He chose to leave.
+The story evolves around the main character, Zhou Mo Wan who writes a novel about a mysterious train that leaves for a place called 2046 every once in a while.
+Everyone who boards that train has the same intention - which is to recapture their lost memories.
+It is said that in 2046, nothing ever changed.
+Nobody knows for sure if it was true, because nobody who went there had ever come back- except for one.
+He had been there but He chose to leave.
 He wanted to change.Written by

 See more »

 115 of 136 people found this review helpful.

 Was this review helpful to you?